guanjieshen/databricks-sql-start-stop/README.md

  - `XXXLARGE`: 3X-Large
  - `XXXXLARGE`: 4X-Large

+_Changing the cluster size will cause the Warehouse to restart if it is already running._

  ###### [Optional] `min_num_clusters `
  This parameter sets the minimum number of clusters in an endpoint. `max_num_clusters` must be >= `min_num_clusters `